 Acute genyantritis usually arises during acute rhinitis, measles, scarlet fever and other infectious diseases.
-Among the main symptoms is a sensation of tension or pain in the affected sinus.
-Impaired nasal respiration, rheum, impaired olfaction on the affected side, photophobia and lacrimation also are the symptoms of genyantritis.
+Among the main symptoms is tension or pain in the affected sinus.
+Impaired nasal respiration, rheum, impaired olfaction on the affected side, photophobia, and lacrimation are also symptoms of genyantritis.

 Pain is usually diffuse and indefinite genyantritis.
 An investigation reveals mucous or mucopurulent discharge in the middle nasal duct (a junction between the sinus and nasal cavity).
-Sometimes there can be the swelling of a cheek and hypostasis of the top or lower eyelid.
+Sometimes, the cheek can be swollen, and the top or lower eyelid can be hypostasis.
 Palpation of the genyantrum front wall usually produces a painful sensation.

 The body temperature is high.
 There can be a chilly sensation.
 It also often results from a long-lasting inflammation of the genyantrum or chronic rhinitis—close contact between the middle conch and lateral nasal septum and congenitally narrow nasal ducts.